Keith J. Bybee

 Professor, Political Science

 Paul E. and Hon.
-Joanne F. Alper ’72 Judiciary Studies Professor (Law)
+Joanne F. Alper ’72 Judiciary Studies Professor (College of Law)

 Director, Institute for the Study of the Judiciary, Politics, and the Media

 Public law, the judicial process, the politics of race, legal theory, and political philosophy